andrew/ultimate-awesome/README.md

 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
 - [awesome-aleo](https://github.com/howardwu/awesome-aleo) - 🏎️ A curated list of Aleo & Leo code and resources 🏎️.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
-- [redis-ai-resources](https://github.com/redis-developer/redis-ai-resources) - ✨ A curated list of awesome community resources, integrations, and examples of Redis in the AI ecosystem.
 - [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [guia-ackercode](https://github.com/alestanalves/guia-ackercode) - Guia Acker Code de Programação e Hacking.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.